 Still.
 It’s a beautiful view.
 The long stretch of grass and benches gives lots of flexibility for how you use the space.
-In the middle there’s a spray park and restaurant (both shuttered in 2020 due to the pandemic), and walkways further from the ocean provide some interesting plants and artwork.
+In the middle there’s a spray park and restaurant, and walkways further from the ocean provide some interesting plants and artwork.

 Harbour Green is also home to a very well done and fairly expansive memorial to the Komagata Maru incident, and a quirky art piece of an old boat shed raised ten feet in the air.